SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 polite - behaving in a way that is socially correct and shows understanding of and care for other people's feelings:

-request - the act of politely or officially asking for something:
+request - (noun) the act of politely or officially asking for something:
+They received hundreds of requests for more information.
+The boss refused our request to leave work early.

 residency - (noun) the fact of living in a place: